 Each year, SP2 selects a book to be read by students, faculty, and staff prior to the start of the academic year.
-School-wide events focusing on themes from the One Book will occur during the academic year, beginning in August 2020 with Zoom discussion groups.
+School-wide events focusing on themes from the One Book will occur during the academic year, beginning in August 2021.

 SP2 obtained additional resources in June 2020 to implement the One Book initiative via Penn’s Excellence Through Diversity Fund (ETDF).
 The Fund provides resources for innovative interdisciplinary projects of Penn faculty on topics relating to diversity and inclusion.
 The ETDF will also be used to provide a stipend for an inaugural Race and Social Change Student Fellow from SP2 to assist with designing and implementing the One Book activities and discussions that will take place throughout the next year.